 First published: 25th October 2014 | The Rev. John Morris

 The Rev. John Morris was a Naval Chaplain who served at sea and with the Royal Marines.
 His speech was given at the Trafalgar Day Service in Exeter Cathedral on Sunday 19 October 2014.
-Rev. Morris is now the Chaplain of the Lord Wandsworth College, Long Sutton, Hook, Hampshire.
+Rev. Morris is now vicar of The Bourne with Tilford (Farnham).
 He wishes to acknowledge that some of the information in his sermon was taken from the BBC website.

 I am honoured to be asked to preach again in this glorious cathedral.
 A few years ago I had the privilege of standing here on remembrance Sunday and I asked my wife whether in her wildest dreams she had ever imagined me being here again.
 The pulpit in the cathedral isn’t the right place to relate her exact words, but lets just say that it appears I don’t feature in her wildest dreams… Looking down I’ve just received a look.
 If anyone’s freezer is short of freezing power I think I can point you in the right direction for help.
 I notice that there are few heads nodding in sympathy – and they’re all men.

 During the engagement at Trafalgar, on 21 October 1805, the Royal Navy annihilated the greatest threat to British security for 200 years, but lost Britain’s national hero in the process.
 In that bitter sweet victory Britain’s control of the oceans was guaranteed for years to come and it formed the basis of her global power for over a century.